shiftkey/blog/_posts/2013-05-04-custom-server-headers-are-bad-for-your-health.md

  - X-AspNet-Version (from ASP.NET)
  - X-AspNetMvc-Version (from ASP.NET MVC)

 Why?
 Because sending these headers in your response exposes information about your server to clients (including the bad guys).
+[Troy Hunt](http://www.troyhunt.com/2012/02/shhh-dont-let-your-response-headers.html) explains it in more detail but our approaches differ slightly in switching off these values:

+ - I've just focused on the ASP.NET stack
+ - this approach doesn't require any changes to IIS
+ - I don't care about IIS 6 - shipped with Windows Server 2003, happy 10th birthday!

 ## NuGet all the pain away